guillaumepotier/Parsley.js/CONTRIBUTING.md

 Thanks for your interest in Parsley and your will to contribute.
 You're welcome!

+First thing: make sure you are using the **latest official release**.

 ## Questions?

 Please ask questions on [StackOverflow](http://stackoverflow.com/questions/ask) and be sure to include the `parsley.js` tag.
 Please **provide an example**, starting for example from [this jsfiddle](http://jsfiddle.net/marcandre/58vnaqur/)